How to work for yourself: A complete guide

-Quick tip: Itching to launch your dream project but struggling to decide on what to do?
-Here are a few tips on how to choose the right business idea by our member Andy Mindel, founder of Shore Ride.
+Top Tip: Itching to launch your dream project but struggling to decide on what to do?
+Here are a few tips on how to choose the right business idea by our member Andy Mindel, founder of Shore Ride 💼

 How to be productive when working for yourself

 Working from home can be the best thing on earth.
-Until your toddler throws up on your laptop, or your neighbour decides to do some house work.
 For many of us, working from home is a luxury we dream of, until we become our own worst enemy.

 Performance matters especially from home, so don’t fall into this trap.
 How can you stay productive, and live up to all of the expectations that you’ve set for yourself?